Becoming A Theme Program Adviser

 Within the application, groups will have the opportunity to preference various communities and communicate specific needs related to their housing assignment, such as the need for gender-separate spaces or all-gender housing.

-- Unfilled spaces may result in rescinding the Theme housing offer and releasing spaces for the general room selection process.
+• Unfilled spaces may result in rescinding the Theme Community offer and releasing spaces for the general room selection process.
 If an offer is rescinded, students in the group will be required to participate in Housing Selection.

-- Please note that students in Theme Housing are charged normal room rates based on living configuration.
+• Please note that students in Theme Communities are charged normal room rates based on living configuration.
 Room rates can be found here.

 Interview slots are 30 minutes each.
 The first portion of the interview includes a presentation approximately 10-15 minutes in length.